Medieval & Collateral Lines

 The Documentary Gap, 1447–1580

-The 130-year span between the last confirmed comital-line bearer and the first Meetjesland parish generation.
-Evidence in hand, searches completed, active archival targets, and three working hypotheses for how the gap closes.
+The span of more than 130 years between the last confirmed comital-line bearer and the first Meetjesland parish generation.
+Evidence in hand, searches completed, active archival targets, and four working hypotheses for how the gap closes.

 Methodology & Sources